birchb1024/yamlup/README.md

 ```

 ## Generating Markdown from Yamlup format
 Yamlup is converted to markdown using the Goyamp macro processor.
-This program scans each input file and outpust lines of text.
+This program scans each input file and outputs lines of text.
 It first needs the macro definitions for the markup instructions, these are defined in `markdown.yaml`.
 The general format of the CLI command is
 ```shell
 $ cat markdown.yaml <your document files>... | goyamp -o lines > <outputfile>.md